What Younger Buyers Are Getting Wrong About Waiting on Coverage

 “I Can Figure It Out Later”

-Life insurance does not have to be complicated, but it does require decisions.
-Younger buyers sometimes delay because they feel overwhelmed by options and terminology.
+Life insurance does not have to be complicated, but it does require some decisions.
+Younger buyers sometimes delay because they feel overwhelmed by the differences between term, whole, and IUL policies and other terminology.

 The good news is that starting early gives you more time to learn, adjust, and make changes.
 Many policies can be reviewed and updated as your life evolves.
 Waiting until coverage feels urgent can limit choices and increase pressure.